GIE Jigueenu Natangue School and Women’s Garden Water Project – Senegal

-Natangue – Senegal is a nonprofit organization based in Mbour, Senegal, created in 1999 with the intent of aiding one of the poorest quartiers of the city, Zone Sonatel.
-Natangue’s focus is on helping in the areas of children, women, handicapped, schools, health, and lasting economic development.
+Natangue – Senegal is a nonprofit organization based in Mbour, Senegal, created in 1999 with the intent of aiding one of the poorest quarters of the city, Zone Sonatel.
+Natangue’s focus is on helping in the areas of children, women, the handicapped, schools, health, and lasting economic development.

 Currently, the organization consists of a primary and elementary school, a women’s trade school, an infirmary, and an agricultural project, among others.

 A garden project was begun in 2010 to produce organic crops, including vegetables, grains, fruits and peanuts.
 The mothers work and learn agricultural techniques in the garden, and the produce supplements the diet of the students in school.

 All proceeds from the garden go toward school lunches, the women’s finance fund, and future projects, such as the construction of 30 new classrooms in Mbour.

 Currently, the garden has many beds of onions, hot peppers, green peppers, turnips, tomatoes, bitter tomatoes, and fruit trees.
 However, production is limited due to a lack of accessible water to support the crops.

 This project is to build 2 wells and 2 water storage basins for irrigation of the garden and the other needs of the community.

 The project will be implemented under the direction of Natangue – Senegal, with the improvements providing water for the crops, drinking, laundry, and cleaning.